Using Cloud Services like Google Drive and Box and How you Should be Thinking about GDPR

 Does the data get transferred across international borders?

-Ohalo’s Data X-Ray Cloud version is a data discovery and classifying engine for your cloud services.
+Ohalo’s Data X-Ray Cloud version is an unstructured data discovery and unstructured data classification engine for your cloud services.
 It locates personal data even if it is unstructured data and hiding in a spreadsheet somewhere.
 You can gain a bird’s eye view of focal points of personal data.
-You can then know what next steps to take in order to lock that data down.
+You can then know what next steps to take in order to lock that data down (i.e. data redaction).